 Chemotherapy drugs are designed to kill fast-growing cancer cells.
 Unfortunately, because the drugs travel throughout the body, they often damage healthy, normal cells as well.
 Bone marrow cells that play an important role in forming blood, hair follicles and cells in the digestive tract, reproductive system and mouth are among those most commonly affected.
-Chemotherapy drugs can also lead to problems affecting the nervous system, kidneys, lungs, bladder and heart.
+Chemotherapy drugs can also lead to problems affecting the immune system, nervous system, kidneys, lungs, bladder and heart

 Besides surgery, radiation therapy and chemotherapy, there are other methods to treat cancer, which are listed in the table below.
 The treatment you’ll receive depends on the type of cancer you have and how advanced it is.

 Pain, flu-like symptoms, rashes, itchiness, weight gain and more

 Liver problems, diarrhea, blood clotting and wound-healing problems, fatigue, skin problems and more

 Hormonal side effects